 HOWTO fix screen tearing

-Screen tearing is a problem with some combinations of drivers and some window-managers such as Xfce 4.12's xfwm.
+Screen tearing is a problem on GNU/Linux when some combinations of drivers and window-managers such as Xfce 4.12's xfwm are used.
 Luckily, it's easily fixable by adding a minor snipplet to Xorg's configuration file.

 Create one of the following configuration files in